School of Education

 - Applied Behavioral Analysis Specialization – The Behavior Analyst Certification Board (BACB) requires a minimum of 1,500 clinical hours for individuals applying for Certification before 1/1/2022 and 2,000 clinical hours for individuals apply for Certification 1/1/2022 and after.
 The ABA program includes two fieldwork courses that have assignments that must be completed in the field under the supervision of a Board Certified Behavior Analyst (BCBA) or School Psychologist.
 The time necessary to complete the assignments equates to approximately two hundred hours of fieldwork clock hours.
 These fieldwork courses support students toward meeting their clinical requirements for the BACB, and these courses equate to two units of fieldwork within the program.

 - Preliminary Teaching Credential Programs – The CTC requires six hundred clock hours of clinical experiences.
-A minimum of sixty hours of early field experiences are embedded in foundations courses while a minimum five hundred and forty hours of clinical practice is completed at student teaching or internship.
+A minimum of sixty hours of early field experiences are embedded in foundations courses, while a minimum one hundred and forty hours of early clinical practice and four hundred hours of culminating clinical practice is completed at student teaching or internship.
 This equates to four units of clinical practice within the program.

 Associate Dean for External Partnerships